Ryzee119/usb64/README.md

 A project developed to use USB controllers on the Nintendo 64 console.
 Precompiled binaries can be downloaded from [Releases](https://github.com/Ryzee119/usb64/releases).

-- [x] N64 controller emulation.
+- [x] N64 controller emulation (up to four controllers at once!).
 - [x] Rumblepak emulation.
-- [x] Mempak emulation with 4 selectable banks.
+- [x] Mempak emulation with four selectable banks.
 Technically unlimited.
 - [x] Transferpak emulation.
 - [x] N64 mouse emulation (Use a USB Mouse!).
 - [x] Configurable deadzones and sensitivity from the N64 Console.
-- [x] SD card driver with FATFS support for storage of Gameboy ROMS, mempaks etc.
+- [x] SD card driver with FATFS support for storage/backup of Gameboy ROMS, mempaks etc.
-- [x] Raspberry Pi interface or equivalent for all other USB controllers.
-- [x] A hardwired controller interface.

 ## Todo
 - [ ] True dual analog sticks with GoldenEye and Perfect Dark.
+- [ ] Raspberry Pi interface or equivalent for all other USB controllers.
+- [ ] A hardwired controller interface.
 - [ ] More inbuilt USB controller drivers.
 - [ ] Gameboy Camera Support.
 - [ ] Touch LCD Support.